 See, I gravitate toward smoothies most when I’m in a rush, when I can’t think of anything else for breakfast, and when I need to cram a lot of extra nutrition and/or supplements into my meal.
 I’m not too concerned about calories most of the time, but I did worry that a smoothie bowl might just send the sugar count sky high (with extra fruit on top!)

 Then I became a mom — temporarily, or more accurately, a host mom — to a 16-year-old Japanese student while she was in Canada to improve her English language skills for a few weeks.
-Because I was driving from Orillia to Barrie every day, because I insisted on making all meals from scratch (and to my high standards as a nutritionist), and because I often love sleep as much as I love coffee (!), weekday mornings often had the potential to feel rushed.
+Because I was driving from Orillia to Barrie every day, because I insisted on making all meals from scratch (and to my high standards as a holistic nutritionist), and because I often love sleep as much as I love coffee (!), weekday mornings often had the potential to feel rushed.

 However, I didn’t want breakfast to ever feel rushed so I started experimenting with various smoothie bowl recipe combinations.